AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

   * One of the countries have any laws that are favourable towards replicates of "Original Identity".
 In the absence of such laws for a specific country, the majority of that country's population agreeing to replicates of "Original Identity" can be a placeholder to that country's law.

-* If all conditions are met under this section, then the Cloned Identity are given the same rights and conditions as the "Beneficiary".
+* If all all of the conditions are met under this section, then the Cloned Identity are given the same rights and conditions as the "Beneficiary".